-As also new generations like the millennials join the workforce, the workplace is becoming more diverse and people work longer; traditional career models may soon be a thing of the past.
-Many of the roles and job titles of tomorrow will be ones we’ve not even thought of yet
+As millennials join the workforce, the workplace is becoming more diverse and people work longer; traditional career models are now a thing of the past.
+Many of the roles and job titles of tomorrow will be ones we’ve not even thought of yet.

 You’ve probably seen the result of this following the number of researches posted in the form of the co-working office spaces, flexible workspaces, home offices or even shared workspaces that a lot of tech companies are building these days.

 The new workplace also includes some value adds like sleep pods, tea and coffee, bathrooms, and lactating rooms for mums to suit anybody’s working methods, and flexible working hours for employees.

 So, what could be the reasons driving this?